redifo/Project3/README.md

 I would like to thank the following people:

-* My girlfirend ege for her support and testing attempts.
+* My girlfriend Ege for her support and help during testing.

 * My code institute mentor Jubril Akole for his support and working extra just to have a final meeting with me before the deadline.